 USB encryption on the other hand can be done either through the device's hardware or via software.
 Hardware-centric, software-free encryption is the most effective means to provide protection from cyberattacks.
-It's an excellent, non-complicated solution to protect against data breaches, and can meet tough compliance standards with the ultimate security in data protection to help organisations confidently manage threats and reduce risks.
+It's an excellent, non-complicated solution to protect against data breaches, and can meet tough compliance standards with the ultimate security in data protection to help organizations confidently manage threats and reduce risks.

 Since they are self-contained, hardware-encrypted USB drives do not require a software element on the host computer.
-No software vulnerability also eliminates the possibility of brute-force, sniffing and memory hash attacks.
+No software vulnerability also eliminates the possibility of brute-force, sniffing, and memory hash attacks.
 Software encrypted USB drives also face the risk that any user can disable the encryption by formatting the drive on any computer and using the drive to store sensitive data in an unprotected manner.

-Hardware-encrypted USB drives also offer an exceptional physical means in keeping data secure.
+Hardware-encrypted USB drives also offer an exceptional physical means of keeping data secure.
 They permit information access criteria to be established by a user or admin, and can integrate with existing local endpoint solutions.
-This makes them a convenient and cost-effective solution for many ## scenarios where cloud storage would not work, or would not be as effective a solution.
-This might be when data needs to be stored from devices that are not networked, that needs to be private, or requires access to when offline. " If we think about data as being either 'hot' or 'cold' depending on its level of utility on a daily basis to an organisation, then it might be more efficient to put 'cold' data in the cloud and lean more on localised USB storage for 'hot' data, if operational continuity and high performance is a more important thing to the organisation, or to a particular business-critical function or process. - Rafael Bloom
+This makes them a convenient and cost-effective solution for many scenarios where cloud storage would not work, or would not be as effective a solution.
+This might be when data needs to be stored from devices that are not networked, that needs to be private, or needs to be accessed when offline.

+If we think about data as being either 'hot' or 'cold' depending on its level of utility to an organization on a daily basis, then it might be more efficient to put 'cold' data in the cloud and lean more on localised USB storage for 'hot' data, if operational continuity and high performance are more important to the organization, or to a particular business-critical function or process.

+- Rafael Bloom

+Summary

-Summary While we can't predict the arrival of future innovation, what we can offer is an award-winning portfolio of USB drives offering a dynamic range of encrypted solutions for all levels of mobile data protection requirements.
-From USB drives that feature an alphanumeric keypad for easy-to-use PIN protection; to FIPS 140-2-Level 3 certification for the highest level of encryption along with anti-tampering protections; to SuperSpeed USB 3.1 technology that doesn't compromise on security, Kingston IronKey products are designed to meet your data challenges, with USB drives that promise powerful and effective data transport and mobile data storage solutions.
-Our specialised team of experts are ready to support you at every step of your data storage journey, offering a trusted pair of hands when it comes to helping you find the right storage solution to meet your needs.
+While we can't predict the arrival of future innovation, what we can offer is an award-winning portfolio of USB drives with a dynamic range of encrypted solutions for all levels of mobile data protection requirements.
+From USB drives that feature an alphanumeric keypad for easy-to-use PIN protection, to FIPS 140-2-Level 3 certification for the highest level of encryption along with anti-tampering protections, to SuperSpeed USB 3.1 technology that doesn't compromise on security, Kingston IronKey products are designed to meet your data challenges, with USB drives that promise powerful and effective data transport and mobile data storage solutions.

+Our specialized team of experts are ready to support you at every step of your data storage journey, offering a trusted pair of hands when it comes to helping you find the right storage solution to meet your needs.
 We have the skills and technical capability to help you keep confidential information safe and comply with new regulations, whether you're looking to build an encrypted USB plan, identify the best USB drives for your business, or establish and enforce security policies.
-Offering a highly personalised service, we are committed to delivering products that support your data storage priorities, enabling you to keep pace with the unprecedented speed at which the business world is moving. © 2022 Kingston Technology Europe Co LLP and Kingston Digital Europe Co LLP, Kingston Court, Brooklands Close, Sunbury-on-Thames, Middlesex, TW16 7EP, England.
-Tel: +44 (0) 1932 738888 Fax: +44 (0) 1932 785469 All rights reserved.
-All trademarks and registered trademarks are the property of their respective owners.
+Offering a highly personalized service, we are committed to delivering products that support your data storage priorities, enabling you to keep pace with the unprecedented speed at which the business world is moving.